systemd/systemd/docs/ENVIRONMENT.md

   is a FAT file system are turned off, as are checks that the path is located on a GPT partition with the correct type UUID.

+* `$SYSTEMD_ESP_PATH=…` — override the path to the EFI System Partition.
+This may be used to override ESP path auto detection, and redirect any accesses to the ESP to the specified directory.
+Not that unlike with bootctl's --path= switch only very superficial validation of the specified path is done when this environment variable is used.

 systemd itself:

 * `$SYSTEMD_ACTIVATION_UNIT` — set for all NSS and PAM module invocations that